FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 After initial TCP connection, the next thing to be sent is the [SSH identification string](https://datatracker.ietf.org/doc/html/rfc4253#section-4.2), something that unequivocally flags our connection as SSH, which the firewall blocks.
 That's the reason SSH doesn't timeout outright, but rather with this specific `banner exchange` timeout.
 The [identification strings](https://datatracker.ietf.org/doc/html/rfc4253#section-4.2) never make it to the other side.

 Let's reverse our perspective and take a look at server-side. **Source** 🖥️ is the server with SSHD on port 22 and **Target** 🌍 is a Laptop attempting `ssh user@example.com`, the very same connection attempt as above.
+Capture performed on **Source** 🖥️ Server, which hosts SSHD.

 <table>
 	<thead>